Alex Murdaugh is denied new double-murder trial after judge hears jury tampering allegations

 "I never talked to any jurors about anything like that," Hill said.

-But Judge Jean Toal questioned her truthfulness after Hill said she used “literary license” for some things she wrote about in her book on the trial, including whether she feared as she read the verdict that the jury might end up finding him not guilty.
+Toal questioned her truthfulness after Hill said she used “literary license” for some things she wrote about in her book about the trial, including whether she feared as she read the verdict that the jury might end up finding him not guilty.

 "I did have a certain way I felt," Hill said.

-Hill was also questioned about why she was telling people hours before the jury received the case that she expected deliberations to be short.
+Hill was also questioned about why she told people hours before the jury received the case that she expected deliberations to be short.
 The clerk said it was a gut feeling after years in a courtroom.

 The unusual hearing was prompted in part by a sworn statement from the first juror called to the stand Monday.